 Download the Generic USB HID PIC18F27J53 Code

 For the host side, in this case Mac OS X, you will need to install Xcode before getting started, a free download from the Mac App Store.
 The code here is based off the code found here, again with several changes and simplifications.
 To get the code running, simply add the two files to a new Xcode project and add the IOKit framework.
-The program presents you with a command prompt, as it is currently setup, pressing ‘a’ will read the LED status (defined in hardwareProfile.h as LATA<3>), ‘A’ will toggle the LED, and ‘d’ will return the debug buffer.
+The program presents you with a command prompt.
+At this prompt pressing ‘a’ will read the LED status (defined in hardwareProfile.h as LATA<3>), ‘A’ will toggle the LED, and ‘d’ will return the debug buffer.

 Download the Generic HID Mac code